 After prospective students complete the interview and admissions procedures, they begin the financial aid process.
 A financial aid advisor assists students in completing all the necessary paperwork to determine a student's eligibility for financial aid.
 Students submit their income and other pertinent information and complete a Free Application for Federal Student Aid (FAFSA) with assistance from their Financial Aid Advisor.
 The FAFSA is signed by the student, or parent, if applicable, and sent to the Federal Central Processor for processing.
 The School receives an Institutional Student Information Record (ISIR) electronically from the U.S. Department of Education based upon the FAFSA submitted.
 The School then awards Financial Aid based upon this ISIR.

-Federal Financial Aid Eligibility In order to be eligible for federal financial aid, a student must be a citizen of the United States or an eligible non-citizen.
+Federal Financial Aid Eligibility

+In order to be eligible for federal financial aid, a student must be a citizen of the United States or an eligible non-citizen.
 The following documents are required as proof for an eligible non-citizen: an Alien Registration ("Green") Card, an I-94 with refugee, asylum or parolee status, or an I-551 stamped on the student's passport.
-The student also must be enrolled as a regular student in an eligible program pursuing a certificate of completion, sign a statement regarding Selective Service registration status (if applicable), attend regularly, and maintain satisfactory academic progress. (b) The Soma Institute Payment Plan For details on this affordable, non-interest-bearing payment plan, contact the Financial Aid Office. (c) Veterans Administration Educational Benefits The State of Illinois Department of Veterans' Affairs has granted a Certificate of Approval for the Clinical Massage Therapy Diploma Program.
-Contact the Financial Aid Office for details. (d) Department of Defense Tuition Assistance (TA) Program The School is authorized to participate in this program for Army soldiers.
-Contact the Financial Aid Office for additional information. (e) Americorps Vouchers Soma accepts Americorps vouchers.
+The student also must be enrolled as a regular student in an eligible program pursuing a certificate of completion, sign a statement regarding Selective Service registration status (if applicable), attend regularly, and maintain satisfactory academic progress.

+(b) The Soma Institute Payment Plan

+For details on this affordable payment plan, contact the Financial Aid Office.

+(c) Veterans Administration Educational Benefits

+The State of Illinois Department of Veterans' Affairs has granted a Certificate of Approval for the Clinical Massage Therapy Diploma Program.
 Contact the Financial Aid Office for details.